-PPPs have a solid reputation for delivering projects on time and on budget.
-The Transportation Expansion (T-REX) Project, which was RTD and the Colorado Department of Transportation's combined light rail and highway expansion project along the southeast I-25 corridor, was delivered as a Design-Build project - a type of PPP.
+P3s have a solid reputation for delivering projects on time and on budget.
+The Transportation Expansion (T-REX) Project, which was RTD and the Colorado Department of Transportation's combined light rail and highway expansion project along the southeast I-25 corridor, was delivered as a Design-Build project - a type of P3.
 T-REX did, in fact, finish on time and on budget.

-RTD is planning to utilize PPPs to implement many of the FasTracks projects including Denver Union Station, North Metro and I-225 corridors, as well as the East Corridor, Gold Line and commuter rail maintenance facility projects.
+RTD utilized P3s to implement many of the FasTracks projects including Denver Union Station, North Metro and I-225 corridors, as well as the East Corridor, Gold Line and commuter rail maintenance facility projects.

 Three projects have been collectively accepted by the FTA as part of its Public-Private Partnership Pilot Program (Penta-P).
 To learn more about the Penta-P project and the East corridor, Gold Line, and commuter rail maintenance facility, please click here.

-As RTD has been developing the Request for Proposal (RFP) for the Eagle P3 Project, Stakeholders were asked to participate in an online survey designed to seek input into the RFP.
-Staff evaluated the input and determined what is appropriate to incorporate into the RFP.
+As RTD developed the Request for Proposal (RFP) for the Eagle P3 Project, stakeholders were asked to participate in an online survey designed to seek input into the RFP.
+Staff evaluated the input and determined what was appropriate to incorporate into the RFP.
 Click here for a summary of the P3 RFP Input Survey.